© Cornell University, 2016. Credits: Tool Developed by Art DeGaetano, Rick Moore & Ben Eck.

 Selecting Your Date of Interest

-- The “Date of Interest” button selects for the primary date shown in the 30-day trend, and in most cases will produce a graph centered on the “Date of Interest”
+- The “Date of Interest” button selects for the primary date shown in the 30-day window of results, and in most cases will produce a graph centered on the “Date of Interest”

-- To select a date, click on the small green calendar to display a larger, interactive calendar from which to choose a date by clicking on it, which will automatically update the graph (switch between months by clicking the small circle in the top left and right of the calendar pop-up box that appears upon hovering with your cursor)
+- To select a date, click on the small green calendar to display a larger, interactive calendar from which to choose a date by clicking on it, which will automatically update the graph (switch between months by clicking the small arrow in the top left and right of the calendar pop-up box, or from the available drop-down menu)

 Choosing Your Apple Variety